 The Core Energetics approach to personal growth was developed by John Pierrakos M.D. and is a further refinement of Bioenergetics, which was developed by Alexander Lowen M.D. and John Pierrakos.
-Lowen and Pierrakos were students of Wilhelm Reich M.D. after his move to the US from Europe.
+Lowen and Pierrakos were students of Wilhelm Reich M.D. after Reich's move to the US from Europe.
 Following their studies with Reich, Lowen and Pierrakos added their own refinements to Reich's discoveries and principles to produce the systematic way of working that became Bioenergetics and then Core Energetics.
-These are sometimes referred to as Neo-Reichian since they derive from Reich's foundational ideas.
+These therapies are sometimes referred to as Neo-Reichian since they derive from Reich's foundational ideas.

 All of the Neo-Reichian somatic or body-centered therapy methods trace their development back to Reich's fundamental discoveries and formulations.
 In Reich's pioneering work on the mind-body connection, he observed that during our early years while our character and personality are developing, we use our bodies to support, reinforce and sustain the structure of our developing character.
 Reich discovered that he could make progress in working with people not only through the mind and emotions but also by working with the muscular and physical characteristics of their particular character structure.
 Reich called this principle "Functional Identity".
 Reich observed that the physical characteristics of a character structure served the same function as the mental characteristics in developing and sustaining the structure and both are thus "functionally identical."
 In Reich's words: "When a character inhibition would fail to respond to psychic influencing, I would work at the corresponding somatic attitude.
 Conversely, when a disturbing muscular attitude proved difficult of access, I would work on its characterological expression and thus loosen it up."

 Working with your whole person - body, feelings, mind, deeper intentions, and inner world to address life's givens is a powerful way to grow and make lasting change.
-I sometimes call my work Full-Person Counseling to refer to the breadth and depth of my work and the life-changing Fullness and Fulfillment that I work toward for my clients.
+I focus with you on your concerns and engage with you, drawing upon the perspectives, attitudes and methods described above.

 I offer a no-cost initial consultation session to make evaluating my counseling services easier.
 A time to get answers to your questions, learn more about my methods, talk about your concerns, and get a sense of my style.
 Schedule a no-cost initial consultation with my online scheduler, through email to me or by phone to 503-963-8600 at my Portland therapy office.